KChamroeun/NLP/Khmer Text Similarity/README.md

 # Khmer Stop Words

-This repository contains a list of Khmer stop words useful for text processing and natural language processing applications.
+- This repository contains a list of Khmer stop words useful for text processing and natural language processing applications.
 This is not a standardized or official list of the Khmer stop words, however, it might be able to assist in the preprocessing steps in Khmer NLP.
+- Developed by Chamroeun KHIM and Bormey Chanchem

 ## Usage